-Furthermore, your body needs to convert these absorbed carotenoids to retinol in a further step.
+Furthermore, your body needs to convert these absorbed carotenoids to retinol further.

 The bottom line is that only minimal amounts of beta-carotene can be converted to vitamin A by the body.

-For example, in this study, on average, only 3% of absorbed beta-carotene was converted to retinol (Hickenbottom et al. 20024).
+For example, in this study, only 3% of absorbed beta-carotene was converted to retinol (Hickenbottom et al. 20024).

-If you are still convinced that carrots and sweet potatoes are a prime source of vitamin A, you should better be ready to eat several pounds of them per day.
+If you are still convinced that carrots and sweet potatoes are prime sources of vitamin A, you should better be ready to eat several pounds of them daily.

 Although beta-carotene is an antioxidant, it is not a proper vitamin A. Therefore, plants, unfortunately, do not qualify as retinol sources.